 The Bottom Line on HubSpot: How to Avoid Putting the Cart Before the Horse

 HubSpot is a great platform for putting this all together.
-But if you try to build your house or construct your building without thinking through your plans, your systems, your budget, and your investment levels -- without having all the key players…
+But if you try to build your house or construct your building without thinking through your plans, systems, budget, and investment levels -- without having all the key players…

-If you rush this, if you go cheap, if these kind of discussions are an afterthought, you are treading water almost immediately.
+If you rush this, if you go cheap, if these kinds of discussions are an afterthought, you are treading water almost immediately.

 If your company is serious about differentiation, competitive positioning, thought leadership, sales cycle acceleration, and revenue growth, these are all great things that inbound marketing, inbound sales, and HubSpot software can help you tremendously with.